Introduction

 • if you’re already an employee but no plan exists, one be developed.

-The conflict of interest management plan will usually be based on risk mitigation strategies similar to those in our model policy, which can be found in step 3 of our guidance:
+The conflict of interest management plan will usually be based on risk mitigation strategies similar to those in our model policy:

 • Record and monitor